 - Don’t use a password that could be easily guessed by someone else

 - Change your password immediately if you suspect someone else could know it

-- Don’t send us any confidential account information by email
+- Don’t send us any confidential account information by email or via social media

 - Treat emails you receive with caution.
 Remember that we’ll never ask you to disclose your personal or account information to us by email